 Identifying Ozark Chinquapin, Castanea ozarkensis

-The Ozark Chinquapin is a small, round top tree native to the mountain regions of Missouri, Arkansas and Oklahoma.
+The Ozark chinquapin is a small, round top tree native to the mountain regions of Missouri, Arkansas and Oklahoma.
 It is typically found in dry upland ridges.
 The tree blooms from May to June and reaches heights between 40-60 feet.
+Click here to learn more about trees commonly mistaken for Ozark chinquapin.

 Coarsely-toothed, oblong to lanceolate, glabrous, yellowish-green leaves (5”-8” long) which are paler and downy white below.
 Alternate, borne simply; narrow elliptical in shape, often broadest above the middle; bristle tipped; hairy beneath